walterbender/Syllabi/edtech.md

 ----

-In its early days, Logo was used to control a simple robot, known as the “Turtleturtle”.
+In its early days, Logo was used to control a simple robot, known as the “Turtle”.
 The original Logo turtle, invented by Paul Wexelblat at BBN, was known as Irving.
 He had touch sensors and could move forward and backward, rotate, and ring his bell.
 Children would type commands such as FORWARD 50 to make Irving go forward 50 steps, or RIGHT 90 to make him turn right ninety degrees.
 Irving carried a pen, so children could make drawings on a piece of paper.
 By using Irving, children engaged in basic problem solving, with Irving giving immediate, non­written feedback so that problems (bugs) could be spotted, all while having fun.
 Later versions had a turtle­shaped on­screen cursor, which could be given instructions for movement and could produce vector graphics when given instructions to draw.

 In this class, students will get hands-on experience with a programmable robot and use it to develop a learning experience.